Classic Buffalo Wings with Creamy Buttermilk Blue Cheese Sauce

 5 from 1 vote

-Classic lightly fried chicken wings tossed in homemade buffalo sauce served with buttermilk blue cheese dressing.
+Crispy, lightly fried chicken wings are tossed in homemade buffalo sauce and served with a creamy buttermilk blue cheese dressing for the ultimate game-day bite.

 jump toRECIPE